patronasxdxd/CTFS/docs/platypus.md

    }
 ```

-The only check done by this function is whether the user is solvent or not,
+The problem is that there is only one check done by this function, it checks whether the user is solvent or not,
 using `PlatypusTreasure.isSolvent`.